Frequently Asked Questions

 - What Facilities Are Available to Your Students?

-- Film & Video students have access to our new state-of-the-art professional production studios, the Media Production Center (MPC).
+- Cinema Art + Science students have access to our state-of-the-art professional production studios, the Media Production Center (MPC).
 Designed for form, function and sustainability, this 35,500-square-foot South Loop facility includes:

 - A 2,000-square-foot Motion Capture Studio for the creation of 2D and 3D film and gaming allows students to better understand and visualize human movement using sophisticated 12-camera motion capture technology at professional industry standards.
 The Motion Capture Studio was designed to integrate state-of-the-art learning technologies with the study of 3D computer animation, digital filmmaking and game arts.

 - An animation lab and a high-tech set of classrooms, provides students with industry-leading technology for development of computer-aided design and animation